-Leaky gut is somewhat of a medical mystery.
+Leaky gut remains somewhat of a medical mystery.
 Scientists are still trying to determine exactly what it is and what causes it.

 This article examines the research about gluten and leaky gut syndrome.

-Gluten is a mixture of proteins found naturally in grains like wheat, barley and rye.
+Gluten is a mixture of proteins found naturally in grains like wheat, barley, and rye.

 The digestive system performs several very important functions in your body.
 In your digestive tract, your body breaks down food and absorbs nutrients into your bloodstream.

 Plus, the walls of your intestines act as an important barrier between your gut and the rest of your body.
 The intestinal wall serves as a gatekeeper, determining which substances pass through to the bloodstream and organs.

 Most people are able to digest gluten just fine.
 That said, a small proportion of people cannot tolerate it.

-The most severe form of gluten intolerance is called celiac disease.
+A serious form of gluten intolerance is called celiac disease.
 Celiac is a hereditary autoimmune disease.

 However, some people test negative for celiac disease but still react to gluten.
 This is referred to as non-celiac gluten sensitivity.